-"We are a universal bank, operating predominantly in Latin America.
-Supported by our risk culture, we operate based on rigorous ethical and regulatory compliance standards, seeking high and growing results, with low volatility, by means of the long-lasting relationship with clients, correctly pricing risks, well-distributed fund-raising and proper use of capital."
+"Itaú is a universal bank and its operations in the U.S. and the Caribbean are comprised of subsidiaries focused on providing services to Latin American clients.
+Supported by our risk culture, we operate in accordance with strict ethical standards and regulatory compliance, seeking high and increasing earnings, with low volatility, through long-lasting relationships with customers, correct risk pricing, broad-based funding and adequate use of capital."